-Working as front-end developer for nearly two years, I've got precious experience from being part of several web development projects of design/digital agencies.
+Working as a front-end developer for nearly two years, I've got precious experience from being part of several web development projects of design/digital agencies.

 So I started to solve this problem.

-Following is the problems I inspected from our existing workflow, and the corresponding improvement goals.
+The following are the problems I inspected from our existing workflow, and the corresponding improvement goals.

-Goal: Changing mindset of clients is both arrogant and unrealistic.
-The goal is to find a way to separate requirements from views as soon as possible and develop as modulized as possible internally based on page-by-page model.
+Goal: Changing the mindset of clients is both arrogant and unrealistic.
+The goal is to find a way to separate requirements from views as soon as possible and develop as modulized as possible internally based on the page-by-page model.

 Problem: This is a common issue that a lot of articles have shared great solutions, which mostly propose building a design system that managed by style guide/library generators.
-Though it is great solution, but managing an extra site that barely provided edit permission to designers was not appropriate in our situation.
+Though it is a great solution, managing an extra site that barely provided edit permission to designers was not appropriate in our situation.

-Goal: Except for creating universal design tokens and languages that designers, developers and managers can all understand, build a system that allows everyone to manage the assets in a synchronous way.
+Goal: Except for creating universal design tokens and languages that designers, developers, and managers can all understand, build a system that allows everyone to manage the assets in a synchronous way.

 Now we can dive into the management tools stack I prepared, and see how the tools help us solve the problems.